foundation-model-stack/pod-vllm/README.md

 We don't want to copy data to pod via `kubectl cp` as it overloads K8s/OCP API Server.
 Data should be copied to S3 storage, e.g. IBM COS; and then download to mounted VPC storage.

 Here, we only copy scripts file to each pod.
 The datalake library is copied as well to support operations with S3 storage.
+Therefore, you need to have the gz file of this [library](https://github.ibm.com/Common-TimeSeries-Analytics-Library/datalake), e.g. `datalake-0.20.0.tar.gz`.

 Before running this, we need to make sure we add the `HF_TOKEN` to `run_in_image.sh` script.
 This is needed to download the model from HF.